12dorcas/alx-system_engineering-devops/README.md

-script that prints the path name of the current working directory
+script the display the content of the current working directory